lubuntu-team/manual/source/2/2.1/2.1.3/Quassel_IRC.rst

 The :guilabel:`Input widget` has settings for what you tab to type into chanels or private messages.
 The :guilabel:`Custom Font` checkbox has a thing to activate your own custom font for just input and press the :guilabel:`Choose` button to the font.
 To have per chat history check the :guilabel:`Enable per chat History` checkbox.
 The checkbox :guilabel:`Show nick selector` puts a widget in the lower left corner of the window to select different nicks.
 The checkbox :guilabel:`Show style buttons` shows buttons that style your text hidden in an arrow under an arrow.
 To enable line wrapping when you type a long line in the input box check the :guilabel:`Line Wrapping`  checkbox.

+To change how quassel displays the topic of each channel use the :guilabel:`Topic Widget` tab.
+To use a custom font for your topic press the :guilabel:`Custom font` checkbox and to choose a different font press the :guilabel:`Choose` button.
+To choose to resize to fit the topic check the :guilabel:`Resize dynamically to fit contents`.
+To only do this when you hove over the topic check the :guilabel:`On hover only` checkbox.

 Version
 -------
 Lubuntu ships with version 1:0.13.1 of Quassel IRC.